ozluna/meet-eco/README.md

 Python3 to run the application
 GIT for version control
 MongoDB to develop the database.
-Once this is done, you will need need to download the .ZIP file of the repository, unzip this file and then in the CLI with GIT installed, enter the following command:
+Once this is done, you will need to download the .ZIP file of the repository, unzip this file and then in the CLI with GIT installed, enter the following command:

 `https://github.com/ozluna/meet-eco.git`
 Navigate to the to path using the cd command.